Physics-of-Data/obsidian-editor/docs/QUICK-START.md

 ## Syncing Attachments Back to Filesystem

-When you paste images or PDFs in Obsidian, they're saved to `~/obsidian/default/assets/`.
+When you paste images or PDFs in Obsidian, they're saved to `~/obsidian/default/assets/`, or `~/obsidian/default/attachments/`, depending how the folder for new attachments was set up in **Settings**.
 To move them back to the filesystem:

 ### Setup (One-time)

 1. Open Obsidian → **Settings** → **Hotkeys**
-2. Search for: "Templater: Replace templates in the active file"
+2. Search for: "Templater: Sync Attachments"
 3. Set hotkey to: **Alt+U**
 4. Save